Tectonics of Mars: Southern highlands

 The southern highlands are heavily cratered and separated from the northern plains by the global dichotomy boundary.
-Strong magnetic stripes with alternating polarity run roughly E-W in the southern hemisphere, concentric with the south pole.
-These magnetic anomalies are found in rocks dating from the first 500 million years in Mars’ history, indicating that an intrinsic magnetic field would have ceased to exist before the early Noachian.
+Strong magnetic stripes with alternating polarity run roughly east to west in the southern hemisphere, concentric with the south pole.
+These magnetic anomalies are found in rocks dating from the first 500 million years in Mars's history, indicating that an intrinsic magnetic field would have ceased to exist before the early Noachian.
 The magnetic anomalies on Mars measure 200 km width, roughly ten times wider than those found on Earth.

 Northern plains

 The northern plains are several kilometers lower in elevation than the southern highlands, and have a much lower crater density, indicating a younger surface age.
 The underlying crust is however thought to be the same age as that of the southern highlands.
 Unlike the southern highlands, magnetic anomalies in the northern plains are sparse and weak.